syre-data/tutorials/beginner/fireworks/README.md

 > + [R](https://resources.thot.so/downloads/tutorials/beginner/fireworks/project_resources/r_analysis.zip)

 > **Note**
-> Thot exposes a simple interface that wraps around the actual analysis that you do in your scripts.
+> Syre exposes a simple interface that wraps around the actual analysis that you do in your scripts.
 We cover this in the [intermediate tutorials](/intermediate), but encourage you to open the provided analysis files and take a look for yourself.
 The longest is 20 lines of code with comments explaining each line.

 Associating scripts happens in two steps.
 First, we'll add the analysis scripts to the project, then we'll associate them to the correct Containers.